-“Invest” is a boring word- and for me it has connotations of men in grey suits, conducting deals I’m bored just thinking about.
+“Invest” feels like a boring word- and for me it has connotations of people in grey suits, conducting deals I’m bored just thinking about.

 Don’t get me wrong, I’m new to all of this and I’m definitely still learning and growing.
 But these are a few ways that I’ve started to invest a little in my blog in the past few months!

 In my limited experience as a blogger, I know that creating a mailing list is one of the leading ways bloggers show that they mean business.